 After Sierra Club BC raised the issue with them, UNESCO implemented a review process and has strongly criticized Canada for failing to protect Wood Buffalo National Park.

 The UN report noted that impacts on the park are “far more complex and severe than previously thought.”
 It included 17 recommendations for Canada to address the threats the Park is facing from the Site C dam, tar sands development and poor water governance.

 On July 5, 2017, UNESCO warned Canada that if it does not follow through with these recommendations, the park could become Canada’s first World Heritage Site to be listed as “in danger.”

 In early 2018, Canada issued a rough outline of a plan to implement some, but not all, of the recommendations, notably rejecting the recommendation to conduct an environmental and social impact assessment of the Site C project.

 Parks Canada is not demonstrating a serious intention to protect the country’s largest national park.

 Wood Buffalo Park protects the Peace-Athabasca Delta—the largest inland freshwater delta in the world, and is downstream from the $10.7 billion (and counting) Site C megadam.
 Site C will reduce water flows in the Peace River, which threatens to dry up the park and the delta as a whole.
 This will compound damage being done by tarsands development in the region.

-The Wood Buffalo area provides critical habitat for fish, moose, bison, and migratory birds including the endangered whooping crane.
-The Mikisew Cree, who have depended on this area for millennia, are highly concerned about the growing threats posed by reduced water levels and contamination in the delta.
+The Peace-Athabasca Delta provides critical habitat for fish, moose, bison, and migratory birds including the endangered whooping crane.
+The Mikisew Cree, who have depended on this area for time immemorial, are highly concerned about the growing threats posed by reduced water levels and contamination in the delta.

-We need you to call on Prime Minister Justin Trudeau to halt construction on the Site C Dam immediately while the federal government assesses the potential impacts of the dam, and of tar sands development, on Wood Buffalo National Park.
+Please call on Prime Minister Justin Trudeau to halt construction on the Site C Dam immediately while the federal government assesses the potential impacts of the dam, and of tar sands development, on Wood Buffalo National Park.